 - Misconduct in school or work.

-- Repeated and unexplained absent from work or school.
+- Repeated and unexplained absence from work or school.

 - Withdrawal from friends.